-We’ve come a long way since the 90’s in fitness training.
-For example, Rick is always showing us how to face nagging injuries and pain instead of running away from it.
-Thanks to people like Rick, you’re able to perform your workouts with less risk for injury.
+We’ve come a long way since the 90s in fitness training.
+For example, Rick always shows us how to face nagging injuries and pain instead of running away from it.
+Thanks to people like Rick, you can perform your workouts with less risk of injury.

-If you think about it, that’s really HUGE.
+If you think about it, that’s HUGE.
 It’s something we really shouldn’t take for granted.

-But I’ll just quote you what my friend and mentor Craig Ballantyne said at the TT Summit in 2012… “Intervals are so 2010.”
+But I’ll quote what my friend and mentor Craig Ballantyne said at the TT Summit in 2012… “Intervals are so 2010.”

 For example, let’s take intervals on a treadmill.
-Depending on your fitness level, you’ll be cranking anywhere between 1,500 to 4,000 “reps” (strides).
-Now each and every one of those reps put an impact on your lower body, especially the knees.
+Depending on your fitness level, you’ll be cranking 1,500 to 4,000 “reps” (strides).
+Now every one of those reps impacts your lower body, especially the knees.
 It’s just the biomechanical truth.

 A workout finisher, a short “mini-workout” designed to replace long cardio and even intervals, is a period of very intense exercise using big, compound movements with very short rest periods.
 They take 10 minutes or less due to the density of work involved.